Rhetos/Jobs/Readme.md

 Review the Hangfire documentation:
 For console apps and Windows services, make sure to [Dispose BackgroundJobServer](https://docs.hangfire.io/en/latest/background-processing/processing-background-jobs.html) before exiting the application.
 For web applications, reduce the issue with [Making ASP.NET application always running](https://docs.hangfire.io/en/latest/deployment-to-production/making-aspnet-app-always-running.html).

+#### Multitenancy issues

+In a multitenant app with a separate database per tenant, where there is no single global database, any of the following errors might occur if the Hangfire initialization expects the single global database:

+* "Unable to resolve the type 'Rhetos.Utilities.ConnectionString' because the lifetime scope it belongs in can't be located."
+* "The connection string is not specified in this method call, and there is no global connection string available."
+* "Current JobStorage instance has not been initialized yet"

+In case of those errors, see [Multitenancy](#multitenancy) section above for configuring the app with multiple databases.

 ## How to contribute